 Free anti-spam policy

-In this document, a website or service operator may set out its policies in relation to unwanted commercial communications, commonly known as spam.
+Anti-spam policies are used by service providers to set out their policies in relation to unwanted commercial communications, commonly known as spam.

-Whilst spam filters, whitelists / blacklists and other technical measures are the most important anti-spam tools, a formal anti-spam policy can also help, demonstrating that the operator takes spam issues seriously, and potentially creating legal rights and obligations in relation to service misuse.
+Whilst spam filters, whitelists/blacklists and other technical measures are important anti-spam tools, formal anti-spam policies also help, demonstrating that the service provider takes spam issues seriously, and potentially creating legal rights and obligations in relation to service misuse.

 Free anti-spam policy contents

-- Introduction: what is spam?; zero tolerence for spam.
+- Introduction: what is spam?; zero tolerance for spam.

-- Credit: docular credit; free documents licensing warning.
+- Credit: docular credit (free anti-spam policy); free documents licensing warning.

 - Spam filtering: automated spam scanning; spam reports and blacklisting.